 - Bayhealth Medical Center – Kent Campus : Located in Dover, this nonprofit facility has more than 3,600 employees, 400 of whom are physicians.
 The Kent campus offers specialized centers for rehabilitation, advanced joint replacement, and behavioral health.
 Bayhealth employees receive substantial benefits, tuition reimbursement plans, and childcare services.

 Additional Nursing Resources in Delaware

-Students and recent graduates from nursing schools in Delaware will benefit from joining the ANA, which offers thorough and up-to-date resources.
-ANA provides career advising, offers development guidance, and hosts annual conferences.
+- American Nurses Association: Students and recent graduates from nursing schools in Delaware benefit from joining the ANA, which offers thorough and up-to-date resources.
+ANA provides career advising, offers professional development guidance, and hosts annual conferences.
 ANA also hires graduates of Delaware nursing schools.

-This organization is committed to improving the health of Hispanic communities while advancing educational, professional, and leadership opportunities for Hispanic nurses.
+- Delaware Chapter of the National Hispanic Nurses Association: This organization is committed to improving the health of Hispanic communities while advancing educational, professional, and leadership opportunities for Hispanic nurses.
 For those pursuing an online nursing degree, NAHN offers regular meetings and online career resources.
-Membership does not require a degree; nursing students are encouraged to become involved in the group before entering the job market.
+Membership does not require a degree; nursing students are encouraged to join the group before entering the job market.

-Ideal for students in accelerated nursing programs in Delaware who will soon be entering the job market, this resource lists available positions in the state.
+- Delaware Nurse Jobs: Ideal for students in accelerated nursing programs in Delaware who will soon enter the job market, this resource lists available positions in the state.
 Operated by the Delaware Nurses Association, Delaware Nurse Jobs provides up-to-date information.
-Job seekers may post résumés and set up job alerts to be contacted when positions become available.
+Job seekers may post résumés and set up job alerts for available positions.